Ford Ranger and Mazda B-Series Philly Drivers Warned by NHTSA

 June 14, 2018

 Getting into your own or someone else’s vehicle?
 Do yourself a favor and quickly check out the National Highway Traffic Safety Administration’s (NHTSA) site.
-What you may not realize is that thousands of cars, trucks, SUVs, vans and motorcycles are being operated at great risk to drivers, passengers, pedestrians, and motorists because of disregarded recalls.
+What you may not realize is that thousands of cars, trucks(consider reaching out to a truck accident attorney if needed), SUVs, vans and motorcycles are being operated at great risk to drivers, passengers, pedestrians, and motorists because of disregarded recalls.